RichardSichengZhao/R-EpiNetPerco/README.md

 ### 5th phase: Test and optimization with real application (2023 Sep - 2024 Jun) \[initiated\]

-Collaboration with KFL&A Public Health for application with real community data
+Collaboration with Knowldege Management Team of KFL&A Public Health for application with real community data

 Optimization based on feed back